-8For three months after that, Paul entered the Jewish meeting place in Ephesus on each Sabbath and taught and persuaded people about Jesus and how God would show himself as king.
-9But some of the Jews would not believe the message and did not want to to hear it any more.
-They said many bad things about what Paul was teaching.
-So Paul left them and took the believers with him to meet in the meeting place of Tyrannus.
+8For three months after that, Paul went to the Jewish meeting place in Ephesus on each Sabbath and preached there.
+He taught the people convincingly about how God should rule their lives.
+9But some of the Jews would not believe the message and did not want to hear it any more.
+In front of everyone in the synagogue, they said bad things about believing in Jesus.
+So Paul left them and took the believers with him to meet every day in a large room where a man whose name was Tyrannus usually taught people.
 10For two years Paul taught people there.
-In this way, most of the Jews and non-Jews who lived in the region of Asia heard the message about the Lord Jesus.
+In this way, most of the Jews and non-Jews who lived in the region of Asia heard the message about Jesus.

-11God also gave Paul the power to do miracles.
-12If those who were sick could not come to Paul, pieces of cloth that Paul touched would be taken and placed on the sick people.
-As a result, the sick people would become well, and the evil spirits would leave them.
+11God also gave Paul the power to do great miracles.
+12If those who were sick could not come to Paul, people would take pieces of cloth that Paul had touched and place them on the sick people.
+When they did this, the sick people would become well and the evil spirits would leave them.

-13There were also some Jews who walked from town to town, and they commanded the evil spirits in those places to depart from people.
-Some of those Jews told the evil spirits to come out of people by saying "I command you to come out by the power of the Lord Jesus, the man whom Paul teaches about!"
-14There were seven men who were doing this.
-They were sons of a man named Sceva, a Jew, who called himself a chief priest.
-15But one day as they were doing that, the evil spirit did not come out of that person.
-Instead, the evil spirit said to them, "I know Jesus, and I know Paul, but no one has given you power to do anything to me!"
-16After saying that, suddenly the man who had the evil spirit jumped on the sons of Sceva.
-He knocked all of them down and hurt each of them.
+13There were some Jews who traveled from place to place, commanding the evil spirits in those places to depart from people.
+Some of them tried to make evil spirits come out of people by commanding them to leave by the authority of Jesus.
+When those Jews were with a person who had an evil spirit, one of them would say, "I command you to come out by the authority of the man named Jesus whom Paul teaches about!"
+14Specifically, there were seven men who were doing this.
+They were the sons of a Jewish man named Sceva, who was a chief priest.
+15{One day two of the sons of Sceva were in the house of a man who had an evil spirit.
+They tried to make the spirit come out.
+But it did not come out.} Instead, the evil spirit said to them, "I know Jesus, and I know Paul, but no one has given you authority to make me leave this man!"
+16{After the evil spirit said that,} suddenly it made the man jump on them.
+He knocked down these two sons of Sceva and hurt them.
 He tore off their clothes and wounded them.
-They became frightened and ran out of the house.
-17All the people who lived in Ephesus, both Jews and non-Jews, heard what had happened.
-They became afraid because they saw that the man with the evil spirit was very strong.
-At the same time, they honored the name of the Lord Jesus.
+They ran out of the house {to save their lives}.
+17Soon people throughout Ephesus, both Jews and non-Jews, heard what had happened.
+They realized that they should regard Jesus with great awe, and they spoke of him very respectfully.

-18At that time, while other believers were listening, many believers told about the evil things that they had been doing.
-19Some of the people who were sorcerers took their scrolls that told how to work magic and burned them in a place where everyone could see them.
-When people added up how much the scrolls cost, it came to fifty thousand silver coins.
+18At that time, many people in the group of believers came to their leaders.
+While other believers were listening, they told about the evil things that they had been doing.
+19Now many of the believers had been sorcerers.
+They took their scrolls that told about spells and curses and burned them in a place where everyone could see them.
+The believers added up how much the scrolls were worth.
+They were worth 50,000 silver coins.

-20In this way, many people heard the message about the Lord Jesus and believed in him.
+20In this powerful way, many people heard the message about Jesus and believed in him.

-21After Paul completed his work in Ephesus, the Spirit led him to decide to go to Jerusalem, but first he planned to go see the believers in the regions of Macedonia and Achaia.
-Paul said, "After I have been to Jerusalem, I will also go to Rome."
-22He sent two of his helpers, Timothy and Erastus, to Macedonia.
-But Paul stayed in the city of Ephesus, in the province of Asia.
+21And after all of this happened, the Holy Spirit led Paul to decide to go to Jerusalem.
+Paul planned to visit the believers in the regions of Macedonia and Achaia first.
+He said, "After I have been to Jerusalem, I must also go to Rome."
+22So Paul sent two of his helpers, Timothy and Erastus, to the province of Macedonia.
+But he stayed for a while in the city of Ephesus in the province of Asia.